-Cypress Development is acquiring a 100% interest in the 1,520 acre Clayton Valley Lithium Project, totaling 76 placer/lode claims, located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
+Cypress Development's flagship 1,520 acre Clayton Valley Lithium Project, totaling 76 placer/lode claims, is located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.

 Cypress' highly prospective "Glory" and "Angel" claims are located within 0.5 miles (<1000m) south of current and past producing lithium brine wells belonging to the Albemarle Silver Peak Mine.
 Cypress' Clayton Valley Project is located in an active area of lithium mining and lithium exploration.
 Highways and electric power are in place and exploration resources needed are readily accessible.